Ir3nicuz/EgsEcfEditorApp/Readme.md

 - `BlockParameters` the expected parameters for the data blocks (e.g. `Material`)
 - `ParameterAttributes` the expected attributes for the parameters (e.g. `formatter`)

 Each `.xml Param` line item can hold different switches to control the behaviour of the error checking while parsing and editing the `.ecf` content.
-The chapters are allowed to be empty, but remind that the respective functions in the [Editor Panel](#adding-and-editing-content) will be switched off without the definition.
+The chapters are allowed to be empty, but remind that the respective functions in the [Editor Panel](#adding-and-editing-content) will be switched off without the definition set.

 <img src="images/xml_options.png" title="ECF Options"/>